nicholas477/nicholas477.github.io/_projects/5_multipass_pp.md

 category: Unreleased
 ---

 I wanted to make the security cameras in my game look old.
-In particular, I wanted the cameras to have an interlacing effect and a light streaking effect.
+I wanted the cameras to have an interlacing effect and a light streaking effect like old CCD cameras.
 You can see what i'm talking about in the video below.

 <iframe width="100%" height="480" src="https://www.youtube.com/embed/pAb1qpXoXck" title="Newvicon tube video camera light streaking effect" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I tried doing this at first with [Unreal's post processing materials](https://docs.unrealengine.com/5.3/en-US/post-process-materials-in-unreal-engine/), but they are pretty limited.
-You can't write to arbitrary render targets with the effects, so doing any sort of accumulative effects (like writing half the horizontal lines or doing motion blur) are impossible.
-The rendering side of Unreal is pretty locked down and normally something like this wouldn't be possible without modifying the engine, but fortunately Unreal has a way to extend the renderer without modifying the engine.
-These extensions are called [Scene View Extensions](https://github.com/EpicGames/UnrealEngine/blob/5ccd1d8b91c944d275d04395a037636837de2c56/Engine/Source/Runtime/Engine/Public/SceneViewExtension.h#L99C9-L99C9), and they basically let you hook into different parts of the renderer.
+You can't read the last frame or write to arbitrary render targets with the effects, so doing any sort of accumulative effects (like writing half the horizontal lines for interlacing or doing motion blur) are impossible.
+The rendering side of Unreal is generally pretty locked down and normally something like this wouldn't be possible without modifying the engine, but fortunately Unreal has a way to extend the renderer without modifying the engine.
+These extensions are called [Scene View Extensions](https://github.com/EpicGames/UnrealEngine/blob/5ccd1d8b91c944d275d04395a037636837de2c56/Engine/Source/Runtime/Engine/Public/SceneViewExtension.h#L99C9-L99C9).

-Scene view extensions are incredbly flexible, and I've actually used it before to implement custom render passes and a [volumetric fog effect](https://youtu.be/gCus1za5iho).
+Scene view extensions are programmable rendering extensions that let you run rendering code at different parts of the rendering pipeline.
+You can run code when the renderer sets up a view, after the bass pass is done, or when post processing is rendered.
+I've actually used them before to implement a [volumetric fog effect](https://youtu.be/gCus1za5iho) and a custom mesh render pass.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">